apache/parquet-site/content/en/blog/features/alp_encoding.md

 categories: ["features"]
 ---

-Apache Parquet has added ALP (Adaptive Lossless floating-Point) -- a new lightweight floating-point encoding with similar compression to heavyweight compressors like zstd and **much** faster decompression speed, supports random access, and is SIMD and GPU friendly.
+Apache Parquet has added ALP (Adaptive Lossless floating-Point) -- a new lightweight floating-point encoding with similar compression to heavyweight compressors like zstd and **much** faster decompression speed, random access support, and SIMD and GPU friendly.

 ----